PRSA: Prompt Stealing Attacks against Real-World Prompt Services: Background and Related Work

 \subsection{Large Language Model}

-LLMs represent a leading advancement in artificial intelligence, designed to understand and generate human language with exceptional proficiency.
-Popular examples include ChatGPT~\cite{OpenAI}, LLaMA~\cite{touvron2023llama} and PaLM~\cite{PaLM}.
-They learn the complex patterns and structures of language by training on large and diverse textual datasets.
-LLMs excel at various natural language processing tasks, including text generation, machine translation, and sentiment analysis.
+LLMs are advanced AI technologies designed to understand and generate natural language.
+Examples include ChatGPT~\cite{OpenAI}, LLaMA~\cite{touvron2023llama}, and PaLM~\cite{PaLM}.
+They are becoming essential tools in various NLP domains.

-The most popular LLMs primarily operate based on the autoregressive framework~\cite{brown2020language, touvron2023llama}, simplifying the task of generating sequences into a recursive process.
+The most popular LLMs operate based on the autoregressive framework~\cite{brown2020language, touvron2023llama}, simplifying the task of generating sequences into a recursive process.
 This framework predicts each subsequent word based on the preceding sequence.
 Formally, given a vocabulary $V$ and an LLM $F$, the probabilistic model for sequence prediction is formalized as follows:

-where $x = (x_1, x_2, \ldots , x_n)$ $(x_i \in V)$ is the input, $p = (p_1, p_2, \ldots , p_n)$ $(p_i \in V)$ serves as the prompt that directs the behavior of $F$ during the inference phase, and $y = (y_1, y_2, \ldots , y_n)$ $(y_i \in V)$ is the output sequence.
-The model’s probability of producing $y$ given the prompt $p$ and previous input $x$ is captured by $P_{F}(y|(p, x))$.
+where $x = (x_1, x_2, \ldots , x_n)$ $(x_i \in V)$ is the user input, $p = (p_1, p_2, \ldots , p_n)$ $(p_i \in V)$ serves as the prompt that directs the behavior of $F$ during the inference phase, $y = (y_1, y_2, \ldots , y_m)$ $(y_i \in V)$ is the output sequence, and $m$ denotes the length of $y$.
+The probability of producing $y$ given the prompt $p$ and previous input $x$ is captured by $P_{F}(y|(p, x))$.
 The presence of $p$ introduces additional conditional constraints, enhancing the likelihood of generating words related to the prompt.
 Thus, different prompts enable LLMs to perform a variety of tasks.
-For simplicity, we can express the output $y$ generated by LLMs as a function of the input $x$ and the prompt $p$:
+For simplicity, we can express the output $y$ generated by the LLM $F$ as a function of the user input $x$ and the prompt $p$:

-where the function $F(p, x)$ denotes the process by which the LLM $F$ processes the input $x$ with the $p$ to generate the $y$.
-The $y$ can range from a simple text response to more complex tasks, mainly depending on the content of the $p$.
+where the function $F(p, x)$ denotes the process by which the LLM $F$ processes the user input $x$ with the prompt $p$ to generate the output $y$.